All Episodes

 Our students were proud.

-I took them to visit the White House uh back in, I think it was this March or April, I believe.
+I took them to visit the White House back in, I think it was this March or April, I believe.

-So, you know, here we are uh in 2025 trying to tell them that we're not political and Donald Trump has no affiliation with us, but who cares?
+So, you know, here we are in 2025 trying to tell them that we're not political and Donald Trump has no affiliation with us, but who cares?

 I mean, even if he did, he's the president of the United States.

-So can you tell the people if uh I'm gonna say some more good things about you, and they'll they'll be all primed to to donate some of them will be.
+I'm going to say some more good things about you and they'll be all primed to donate some of the movie.

-But uh how would they do that?
+But how would they do that?

-What what would be the mechanism?
+What would be the mechanism?

-You can go to our website at the x for boys.org.
+You can go to our website at thexforboys.org.

-Everything that you hear me explaining here, we have photos of all of it on our website, like uh teaching them how to do fencing, plasma cutting, firearms training, everything's on our website that you want to see, even from the financials, uh, you can go see all that stuff on our website.
+Everything that you hear me explaining here, we have photos of all of it on our website, like teaching them how to do fencing, plasma cutting, firearms training.

-And of course, if you want to see us on social media, our biggest thing I tell people all the time, a lot of people wish um that uh they could give and some people can't, but I always tell them a retweet, a comment, all those things are gifts because that helps push it to other people who may can give.
+And of course, if you want to see us on social media, our biggest thing I tell people all the time, a lot of people wish that they could give and some people can't, but I always tell them a retweet, a comment, all those things are gifts because that helps push it to other people who may can give.

 We have people who give $3, $1, but it matters.